-The reason why we need to take extra care of the car or take some preventive measures is that there are several factors which make driving unsafe during rains.
+With monsoon season, we should take extra care towards our car and driving it on the roads.
+The preventive measures should be taken in order for a safe drive and also keeping our car problem free.
 Some of the prominent reasons include poor visibility, slippery road surface, more potholes develop on roads in the rainy season, water logging on roads, chances of water or mud sticking to car’s underbody causing corrosion, loss in braking effectiveness, etc.

 Car Care Tips For Monsoon – Parts to Check